howardyuhaoli/Makerspace/Tutorials/proccessing_quickstart/README.md

   fill(190,240,45);
   rect(x,y,50,50);

-  if (keyPressed) 				// Is there a key on the keyboard pressed if so do the following {
+  if (keyPressed) 				// Is there a key on the keyboard pressed? if so do the following {
     if (key == 'a' || key == 'A') 		// Now that we know there is a key pressed check to see if it is one that we want {